safijari/Reshadeck/README.md

 More shaders can be added at the `~/.local/share/gamescope/reshade/Shaders` folder such that the `.fx` files are in the root of the `Shaders` folder.
 Then you can pick and apply the shader using the plugin.

+You can also designate shaders as a "screensaver" (one that blacks the screen out is included by default).
+Screensaver shaders start with "SS_" in their name, are enabled by pushing the aptly labeled button, and will stop running if the Deck is moved, a button is pressed, trackpad or stick activity, or the Deck is put to suspend.

 ![Example Screenshot](reshadeck.png)

 # Caveats